Haufe-Lexware/wicked.haufe.io/doc/deploying-locally.md

 ```

 Please note that this will also **delete all local data**, such as test applications you have registered, users names you have create and so on.

+Should API portal not start correctly, you may also try `docker-compose up` without the `-d` option; this will show you the logs in the console, which may help finding the problem.
+In case you encounter anything out of the ordinary, please feel free to file an [issue on GitHub](https://github.com/Haufe-Lexware/wicked.haufe.io/issues).

 ## Deployment Architecture locally